 The Supreme Court has ruled that police officers can lie to the American people.
 Police officers are trained at lying, twisting words and being manipulative.
 Police officers are very skilled at getting information from people.
 So don’t try to outsmart a police officer because you will lose!
 If you can keep your mouth shut, you just might come out ahead more than you expected.

 Although police officers may seem nice and pretend to be on your side when really they want to learn about your habits, opinions, and affiliations of other people you know.
 Answering police officers’ questions can be very dangerous!
 You can never tell how a seemingly harmless bit of information that you give to a police officer might be used and misconstrued to hurt you, your family or a friend.

 “I WILL NOT TALK UNTIL I HAVE A LAWYER!”

-* Don’t answer any questions the police ask you, (except for your name, address and age once you’re at the “jail.”)
-Any other questions the police officer ask you, just say I want a lawyer.
+* Don’t answer any questions the police ask you, (except for your name and date of birth once you’re at the jail.)
+Any other questions the police officer asks you, just say I want a lawyer.

 * Never talk to other jail inmates about your case.

 * Within a reasonable amount of time after you have been arrested and booked, the cops should allow you to make a phone call to a lawyer, bail bondsman, relative or any other person you choose.
 The cops cannot listen to your phone call if you’re talking to your lawyer.